 The Power of Personalisation

 A handwritten note tucked into a gift box can mean more than the gift itself.
 A few lines acknowledging her strength, expressing your admiration, or simply saying "I'm thinking of you" reminds her that she's not alone in this journey.
 If you're ordering a gift box, a personalised message transforms it from a lovely present into a keepsake—something she'll return to on the hard days.
+Explore our postpartum gifts and new mum gift boxes, thoughtfully curated to put the mother at the heart of the gift.

 Customised gifts—a journal with her initials, a piece of jewellery engraved with her baby's birth date, or a beautiful box for storing those precious first memories—add a layer of thoughtfulness that shows you've taken time to make this gift uniquely hers.